EPFLRocketTeam/2026_C_AV_IRIS/experiments/otel-lgtm-custom/README.md

 - Tempo to allow for historic data, current setup is for 1 month old data
   - query_frontend.search.query_ingesters_until
   - storage.trace.wal.ingestion_time_range_slack
+- Prometheus, current setup is also for 1 month old data
+  - storage.tsdb.out_of_order_time_window
 - OpenTelemetry Collector to remove the batch processor on logs